CaptOrb/captorb.github.io/_posts/2025-04-20-chinguvoyage.md

 At times, it was helpful for team members to divide into unofficial "sub-groups" to work collaboratively on a feature.
 When this happened, it allowed bugs to be addressed early as well as improving the coding practices early on.

 On the technical side of things, it was my first time using NodeJS + Express + TypeScript as well as PostgreSQL.
 While NodeJS + Express was a bit of learning curve for me, I enjoyed using them.
 On the other hand, I found PostgreSQL quite easy as I was already familar with MySQL, and TypeScript was reasonably straightforward.
+We created a REST API for the frontend to communicate with the backend and vice versa.